westnordost/osm-opening-hours/README.md

 - It mostly follows the OpenStreetMap [opening hours specification](https://wiki.openstreetmap.org/wiki/Key:opening_hours/specification).
 For details and remarks, see the section [Specification](#Specification).
-  As of Jan 2025, 96.48% of opening hours strings in the wild are considered valid, 99.10% are understood.
+  As of Feb 2025, 96.49% of opening hours strings in the wild are considered valid, 99.11% are understood.

 - The data model is type-safe, i.e. it is not possible to create an invalid opening hours string